 Dr. Schmidt was formerly an Associate Professor in the Electrical and Computer Engineering department at the University of California, Irvine and an Associate Professor and Director of the Center for Distributed Object Computing in the Department of Computer Science and in the Department of Radiology at Washington University in St. Louis, Missouri, USA.
 He has also served as the Deputy Director of Research and Chief Technology Officer at the Software Engineering Institute, the Chief Technology Officer for PrismTech and the Chief Technology Officer at Zircon Computing, where he was responsible for technical vision, strategic directions, and growth.

-Dr. Schmidt served as the Program Chair of the Interoperable Open Architecture 2012 and 2013 conferences; program co-chair for the 1st International Symposium on Secure Virtual Infrastructures; the general co-chair for the DEBS 2009 conference; general chair for the IEEE/ACM 2007 MODELS conference; program co-chair for the 2006 ACM GPCE conference; program chair for the ACM OOPSLA 2004 conference; vice chair for the middleware track at the 2004 IEEE Real-time Systems Symposium; general co-chair for the 2004 IEEE Real-time Technology and Application Symposium; program co-chair for 2003 IEEE Real-time Technology and Application Symposium; the program co-chair for the 2003 IFIP/ACM/USENIX Middleware International Conference on Distributed Systems Platforms; area vice-chair and session chair for Middleware at the 2003 IEEE International Conference on Distributed Computing Systems (ICDCS); Program co-chair for the 2002 International Symposium on Distributed Objects and Applications; Program Co-chair for the 2001 International Symposium on Distributed Objects and Applications; Area vice-chair and session chair for Middleware at the 2001 IEEE International Conference on Distributed Computing Systems (ICDCS); co-chair of the 2000 OMG Workshop on Real-time and Embedded CORBA; general chair of the 2000 IFIP/ACM International Middleware Conference; program chair for the 1996 USENIX Conference on Object-Oriented Technologies and Systems (COOTS); and the 1996 Pattern Languages of Programming conference.
+Dr. Schmidt served as the General Chair of the Software Product Line Conference in 2015, the Program Chair of the Interoperable Open Architecture 2012 and 2013 conferences; program co-chair for the 1st International Symposium on Secure Virtual Infrastructures; the general co-chair for the DEBS 2009 conference; general chair for the IEEE/ACM 2007 MODELS conference; program co-chair for the 2006 ACM GPCE conference; program chair for the ACM OOPSLA 2004 conference; vice chair for the middleware track at the 2004 IEEE Real-time Systems Symposium; general co-chair for the 2004 IEEE Real-time Technology and Application Symposium; program co-chair for 2003 IEEE Real-time Technology and Application Symposium; the program co-chair for the 2003 IFIP/ACM/USENIX Middleware International Conference on Distributed Systems Platforms; area vice-chair and session chair for Middleware at the 2003 IEEE International Conference on Distributed Computing Systems (ICDCS); Program co-chair for the 2002 International Symposium on Distributed Objects and Applications; Program Co-chair for the 2001 International Symposium on Distributed Objects and Applications; Area vice-chair and session chair for Middleware at the 2001 IEEE International Conference on Distributed Computing Systems (ICDCS); co-chair of the 2000 OMG Workshop on Real-time and Embedded CORBA; general chair of the 2000 IFIP/ACM International Middleware Conference; program chair for the 1996 USENIX Conference on Object-Oriented Technologies and Systems (COOTS); and the 1996 Pattern Languages of Programming conference.

 In addition to his academic research and government service, Dr. Schmidt has over two decades of experience developing DRE middleware and model-driven engineering tools.
 He has led the development of the ADAPTIVE Communication Environment (ACE), which is a set of widely used, freely-available object-oriented frameworks that contain a rich set of components that implement patterns for mission-critical DRE systems.
-Dr. Schmidt and the members of his research group in the Distributed Object Computing (DOC) Group at Institute for Software Intensive Systems (ISIS) at Vanderbilt University have used ACE to develop a high performance, real-time CORBA ORB endsystem called The ACE ORB (TAO), which is a real-time ORB endsystem that supports end-to-end quality-of-service guarantees over high-speed networks.
+Dr. Schmidt and the members of his research group in the Distributed Object Computing (DOC) Group at Institute for Software Intensive Systems at Vanderbilt University have used ACE to develop a high performance, real-time CORBA ORB endsystem called The ACE ORB (TAO), which is a real-time ORB endsystem that supports end-to-end quality-of-service guarantees over high-speed networks.
 In turn, ACE and TAO form the basis for the Component-Integrated ACE ORB (CIAO), which is a real-time CORBA Component Model (CCM) implementation built by the DOC Group.
 Most recently, the DOC Group has developed CoSMIC, which is a collection of domain-specific modeling languages and their associated analysis/synthesis tools that support various phases of DRE system development, analysis, configuration, and deployment.